 Skills for Life: Rebranding Scouts for a digital age – Chris James, brand and ambassador manager, Scouts

 - If you are a member, you can watch the video of Chris’s presentation here.
-Please contact Lauren for the password.
+Please contact our events team for the password.

 Twins Trust: 40 years of success – why change now? – Nikki Roberts, head of communications at Twins Trust

 - If you are a member, you can watch the video of Nikki’s presentation here.
-Please contact Lauren for the password.
+Please contact our events team for the password.

 Challenging perceptions: Rebranding Teach First – Jonathan Dando, director of marketing and communications, Teach First

 - If you are a member, you can watch the video of Jonathan’s presentation here.
-Please contact Lauren for the password.
+Please contact our events team for the password.

 - You can see notes from Jonathan’s presentation here